pkafel/books-notes/tde.md

 * Know when to stop
 * Get feedback

+### Plan tomorrow Today

+ Always plan ahead.
+ * Prioritize your to-do list
+ * Order it by urgency
+ * Put it on the paper

+ ### Energize

+ Excited people move faster, and with more purpose.
+ * Think of the bigger picture
+ * Act it
+ * Move on if what you are doing is not exciting
+ * Celebrate little things

+## Go Ready

+Be prepared for the job at hand.
+* Do SEEDS first
+* Be true
+* Be ready anywhere
+* Dont forget your notebook

 ## Interesting quotes from the book

 > However beautiful the strategy, you should accasionally look at the result. - Winstone Churchill